 A.K.
 RIKK’S

-In 1987 Rick Gaby started A.K.
-Rikk’s in a small strip mall in Grand Rapids, Michigan selling the major men’s brands of the 80s including Zegna, Hugo Boss and Armani.
+In 1987, Rick Gaby started A.K.
+Rikk’s in a small strip mall in Grand Rapids, Michigan, selling the major men’s brands of the 80’s, including Zegna, Hugo Boss and Armani.

 A.K.
-Rikks is now a contemporary fashion destination that specializes in mens and womens clothing, furniture and accessories, and is home to nearly a hundred brands.
+Rikk’s is now a contemporary fashion destination that specializes in men’s and women’s clothing, furniture and accessories, and is home to nearly a hundred brands.
 The store employs knowledgeable personal stylists who have a commitment to learning about its customers so they can anticipate their needs and style them for any occasion, drawing from an impressive brand list comprising Valentino, Tom Ford, Stone Island, Common Projects, Linda Farrow, Rebecca Minkoff, etc.

 https://akrikks.com